dnviti/web-app-CAA/docs/development/startup-migrations.md

 - **v2.0**: GORM AutoMigrate + manual data migrations
 - **v3.0**: Full automation with AutoMigrate + automatic seeding (current)

-The old manual migration system has been removed for simplicity and reliability.
+The manual migration system is not used to ensure simplicity and reliability.